 The short answer is both and neither.

-Word for Desktop Publishing
+The word for Desktop Publishing

 Word is by far the better program for long text documents.
 For reports and books, Word is much better for text layout.
 If your project is a very text heavy document, Word will allow you to layout the text much more easily.

-While text is possible and easy in Publisher, the layout of large quantities of text can be problematic.
+While the text is possible and easy in Publisher, the layout of large quantities of text can be problematic.
 Word allows for easier H1, H2 etc. headings.
 Inserting basic images isn’t difficult, but the capabilities are limited.
 Attempting to put in background or texture overlays on images is time-consuming.
-Also, changes in image placement tends to reformat the entire document.
+Also, changes in image placement tend to reformat the entire document.

 Consider the following features when you are deciding if Word is the program you should use: